 Patients who are obese or who have recently undergone transformational weight loss may derive great benefit from a panniculectomy*.
 A panniculectomy is performed on an outpatient basis under general anesthesia.
 It is a surgery in which the panniculus is removed.
 The panniculus is a dense curtain of excess subcutaneous fat that can form as a result of obesity.
 The panniculus may also be composed of loose skin resulting from dramatic weight loss.(1)

 Diastasis recti repair is often incorporated into a tummy tuck.
 The procedure’s aim is to repair the rectus abdominis—muscles in the middle abdomen that can separate during pregnancy or as the result of severe obesity.
-During your abdominoplasty, your doctor will stitch the muscles back together, like lacing up a new pair of sneakers.
+During your abdominoplasty in San Francisco, your doctor will stitch the muscles back together, like lacing up a new pair of sneakers.
 Diastasis recti repair will narrow and taper the waist*.
 In women, the procedure contributes to an “hourglass figure*.”
 In men, it helps to sculpt the “six-pack” ab muscles*.(2)

 The full abdominoplasty begins with a horizontal incision above the pubic area but below where the waistbands on most bathing suits tend to lie.
 A second, smaller incision encircles the navel to free it from the underlying and surrounding tissue.

 A typical tummy tuck is usually performed under general anesthesia.
 Starting at the horizontal incision, the skin is pulled upward, revealing the stomach muscles.
-Your surgeon will pull the stomach muscles tight with a series of sutures.
+Your plastic surgeon will pull the stomach muscles tight with a series of sutures.

 Then, like pulling down a curtain, the skin is drawn tight back over the abdominal area.
 Excess skin and fat tissue are removed.(3) Next, your doctor makes a small circular incision for your belly button.
 This will be its new home.
 The lower incision is stitched closed.
 Finally, bandages are applied.